 The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
 601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
-The term "small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to anchor or transit along a portion of the Delaware River near Chester, PA, from 9 p.m. to 10:15 p.m. on July 12, 2014, unless cancelled earlier by the Captain of the Port once all operations are completed.
+This rule will affect the following entities, some of which may be small entities: The owners or operators of the vessels intending to transit Mantua Creek one mile north and one mile south of the East Jefferson Street Rail Bridge in Paulsboro, New Jersey from December 5, 2012 until all recovery operations are completed, unless cancelled earlier by the Captain of the Port.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reason: Vessel traffic will be allowed to pass through the zone with permission of the Coast Guard Captain of the Port Delaware Bay or her designated representative and zone is limited in size and duration.
-Sector Delaware Bay will issue maritime advisories widely available to users of the Delaware Bay and River.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reason: Vessel traffic will be allowed to pass through the zone with permission of the Coast Guard Captain of the Port Delaware Bay or her representative.
+Sector Delaware Bay will issue maritime advisories widely accessible to users of the waterway.